- Describe why safe sleep practices are important for infants.

 AAP’s policy guidelines say:

-- Healthy babies should always sleep on their backs.
+- Healthy babies should always be placed on their backs to sleep.

 - Newborns should be placed skin-to-skin for at least the first hour after birth.